-- 1.13.1 The Gambling Commissions Licence Conditions and Codes of Practice (as above) will require operators to consider local risks with effect from the 6 April 2016. - 1.13.2 The Gambling Commission's Social Responsibility Code 10.1.1 will require licensees to assess the local risks to the licensing objectives posed by the provision of gambling facilities at each of their premises, and have policies, procedures and control measures to mitigate those risks.
-In undertaking their risk assessments, licensees should take into account any relevant matters identified in this policy statement and any associated local area profile produced by this Licensing Authority. - 1.13.3 Licensees will be required to review (and update as necessary) their local risk assessments: - When applying for a variation of a premises licence. - To take account of significant changes in local circumstances, including those identified in this policy. - When there are significant changes at a licensee's premises that may affect the level of risk or the mitigation of those risks. - In any case, undertake a local risk assessment when applying for a new premises licence. - 1.13.4 This above Social Responsibility Code provision is supplemented by an Ordinary Code that will require licensees to share their risk assessments with the Licensing Authority when applying for a premises licence or applying for a variation to existing licensed premises or otherwise on request of the Council. - 1.13.5 Whilst there are no plans to request that licensed premises share their risk assessments on a periodic basis, where concerns do exist, perhaps prompted by new or existing risks, the Licensing Authority is likely to request that a licensee share a copy of its risk assessment.
-The risk assessment will set out the measures the licensee has put in place to address specific concerns, thereby potentially reducing the occasions on which a premises review and the imposition of licence conditions is required. - 1.13.6 When comprising their risk assessments operators should consider:
+1.13.2 Since April 2016, the Gambling Commission's Social Responsibility Code 10.1.1 has requiredlicensees to assess the local risks to the licensing objectives posed by the provision of gambling facilities at each of their premises, and have policies, procedures and control measures to mitigate those risks.
+In undertaking their risk assessments, licensees should take into account any relevant matters identified in this policy statement and any associated local area profile produced by this Licensing Authority (not currently available).

+- 1.13.3 Operators are required to carry out a local risk assessmet when applying for a new licence.
+They must then review (and update as necessary) their local risk assessments: - Annually - When applying for a variation of a premises licence. - To take account of significant changes in local circumstances, including those identified in this policy. - When there are significant changes at a licensee's premises that may affect the level of risk or the mitigation of those risks.
+This includes changes to the interior layout of the premises, including re-location of gaming machines or introduction of privacy screens.
+In these circumstances a premises licence variation may also be necessary. - 1.13.4 The above Social Responsibility Code provision is supplemented by an Ordinary Code that will require licensees to share their risk assessments with the Licensing Authority when applying for a premises licence or applying for a variation to existing licensed premises or otherwise on request of the Council.
+The risk assessment must be updated annually (or more frequently if appropriate).
+If must be kept on the premises to which it relates and be available for inspection by an authorised officer of the Licensing Authority or Gambling Commission.

+Where premises consist of both an Adult Gaming Centre (AGC) and an unlicensed Family Entertainment Centre (uFEC), the Licensing Authority will expect the local risk assessment to be completed for the whole premises, not just the area under the AGC licence.

-- The risks posed to the licensing objectives by the provision of gambling facilities at each of their premises in the local authority area. - Reference to any specific local risks (outlined in any local area profile formulated by the Licensing Authority- see Section 3.8). - How the operator proposes to mitigate these risks. - How the operator will monitor specific risks. - 1.13.7 Although not forming an exhaustive list, the following factors are ones which operators may wish to consider when comprising and reviewing their risk assessments: - The geographical location of the premises and socio-economic makeup of the area. - The type and usage of the premises. - The layout and size of the premises, e.g. access and egress, position of counters and gaming machines, lines of sight between counters and entrance points and machines, the physical structure of the premises, presence of any visual obstacles. - Specific types of gambling premises in the local area (e.g. seaside resorts typically have more arcades or FECs) and their density. - The opening hours of the premises and the possible interaction of the gambling premises with any surrounding night time economy. - Client demographics, the presence of children and vulnerable adults. - Staff numbers, training and supervision. - Staff roles and their engagement with other activities. - Issues of lone working and staff working with closely with children.
+- 1.13.5 While there are no plans to request that licensed premises share their risk assessments on a periodic basis, where concerns do exist, perhaps prompted by new or existing risks, the Licensing Authority is likely to request that a licensee share a copy of its risk assessment.
+The risk assessment will set out the measures the licensee has put in place to address specific concerns, thereby potentially reducing the occasions on which a premises review and the imposition of licence conditions is required. - 1.13.6 When comprising their risk assessments operators should consider: - The risks posed to the licensing objectives by the provision of gambling facilities at each of their premises in the local authority area. - Reference to any specific local risks - How the operator proposes to mitigate these risks. - How the operator will monitor specific risks. - 1.13.7 Although not forming an exhaustive list, the following factors are ones which operators may wish to consider when comprising and reviewing their risk assessments: - The geographical location of the premises and socio-economic makeup of the area. - The type and usage of the premises. - The layout and size of the premises, e.g. access and egress, position of counters and gaming machines, lines of sight between counters and entrance points and machines, the physical structure of the premises, presence of any visual obstacles.
+Particular consideration should be given to the proximity of gaming machines to the entrance to the premises. - Specific types of gambling premises in the local area (e.g. seaside resorts typically have more arcades or FECs) and their density.